Kieran-Lock/SQLiteFrame/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-SQLiteFrame is available on [PyPI](pypi-url).
+SQLiteFrame is available on [PyPI](https://pypi.org/project/SQLiteFrame).
 Simply install the package into your project environment with PIP
 ```
 pip install SQLiteFrame
 ```

-To install specific previous versions, take a look at the [version history](version-history), find the version number _(vX.Y.Z)_, and run
+To install specific previous versions, take a look at the [version history](https://github.com/Kieran-Lock/SQLiteFrame/releases), locate the create version _(vX.Y.Z)_, and run
 ```
-pip install SQLiteFrame=X.Y.Z
+pip install SQLiteFrame==X.Y.Z
 ```

 SQLiteFrame has **ZERO** external dependencies - it uses only the standard library's `sqlite3` to execute SQLite commands.